Glazomer/sorts/README.md

 ## Installation and testing

+Run

+npm i
+npm run test

-It's simple.
-Run `npm i` for istalling modules and `npm run test` for running `./test.ts` script file, that fetches all modules in `./sorts` folder and test it.
+`npm run test` running script file, that fetches all modules in `./sorts` folder and test it.
 Our tests are randomly generated `100` arrays with size of `100` with random values in range `[-500; 500]`.

 ## Requirments